steveicarus/iverilog/README.txt

 the configure scripts.

 	- autoconf 2.53 or later
-	  This generates configure scripts from configure.in.
+	  This generates configure scripts from configure.ac.
 The 2.53 or later versions are known to work, autoconf 2.13 is reported to *not* work.